 What is a Flowchart?

 A flowchart is a diagrammatic representation that illustrates the sequence of operations to be performed to get the solution to a problem.
-It can be seen from the definition that a flow always accompanies with business or transaction.
-Not all of the flows, however, are appropriate to be expressed by flowcharts, unless these flows are based on some fixed routines and stable links.
+It can be seen from the definition that flow always accompanies with business or transaction.
+However, not all of the flows can be expressed by flowcharts, unless these flows are based on some fixed routines and stable links.
 Here is an example of the algorithm flowchart.